Emilia: fascinatingly ambitious anthems from an Argentinian pop powerhouse

 “Right now, in my present life, I’m quite emotional because I get to do what I always dreamed of.
 Of course, it’s a lot of work and so much sacrifice, but I’m very happy.
 I have a team of people in my life who are very important to me, they put in a lot of work.
 I may be the face of everything, but I have a very good team who helps me a lot.”

-How do you feel about both Latin and Reggaeton infiltrating the mainstream?
+How do you feel about both Latin music and reggaeton infiltrating the mainstream?

 “I think people can connect so well with our culture.
 It makes me feel really proud, because growing up I was listening a lot to North American pop divas like Beyonce, Rihanna, Gwen Stefani, Pink.
 All those women inspire me a lot, and continue to do so with my music right now.
 I didn’t think I could do it like them, you know?
 I try to do my best with creating songs that always give positive messages, and express how I feel and keep it real.”